 No matter if you want to pursue an online degree in chemistry, biology, physical science or any of the other “hard” sciences, you’ll need to conduct labs and other experiments to fully grasp what you are learning.
 These experiments typically have to be monitored by a proctor since an inexperienced individual can really hurt him or herself—not to mention that the tools and equipment are generally inaccessible to the average public.
 Therefore, most science programs will require its online students to go to the school’s brick and mortar location or some other designated facility when labs come around.
 Labs typically happen as early as the first semester, so you need to make sure you have some time to complete them when scheduled.

 Similar to hard science programs, no matter what specific engineering program you decide to take they too are also heavily focused on labs and experiments—after all, “engineering” isn’t something that only focuses on theoretical concepts.

 Fashion/ Interior Design

-Last but certainly not least are fashion and interior design degrees.
-End of year assignments typically include creating an ensemble from scratch or remodeling a room from the bottom up.
+Last but certainly not least is fashion and interior design degrees.
+End of year assignments typically includes creating an ensemble from scratch or remodeling a room from the bottom up.
 Photos don’t suffice since the naked eye isn’t equipped to be able to identify quality by sight alone.
-Therefore, at some point you’ll need to show off your work to a professor or some other trained professional.
+Therefore, at some point, you’ll need to show off your work to a professor or some other trained professional.